 Molecular Biosciences and Bioengineering (MBBE)

-MBBE 304 Biotechnology: Science and Ethical Issues (3) Introduction to the concepts, goals, ethical issues and consequences of biotechnology using real-life case studies of cloning, DNA fingerprinting, gene therapy and genetical engineering.
+MBBE 304 Biotechnology: Science and Ethical Issues (3) Introduction to the concepts, goals, ethical issues and consequences of biotechnology using real-life case studies of GMOs, cloning, DNA fingerprinting, gene therapy and genetical engineering.
 Pre: BIOL 171 or consent.
 (Cross-listed as BIOL 304)

 MBBE 375 Essential Biochemistry (3) Introduction to basic concepts of cellular biochemistry and metabolic pathways as applied to nutritional, medicinal and environmental biochemistry.
 A-F only.
 Pre: CHEM 152 or CHEM 272 or BIOC 341, or consent.

 MBBE 401 Molecular Biotechnology (3) General principles, applications, and recent advances of the rapidly growing science of biotechnology.
 Topics include impact of biotechnology on medicine, animal sciences, environment, agriculture, forensics, and economic and socio-ethical issues.
 Pre: C (not C-) or better in BIOL 275 or consent.
 (Cross-listed as BIOL 401) DB

 MBBE 402 Principles of Biochemistry (4) Molecular basis of living processes in bacteria, plants and animals; emphasis on metabolism of carbohydrates, lipids, proteins and nucleic acids.
 Pre: C (not C-) or better in BIOL 275/275L, CHEM 272 and CHEM 273; or consent.
 (Cross-listed as BIOL 402 and PEPS 402) DB